timescale/docs/timescaledb/quick-start/dotnet.md

 Your application is now ready to insert time-series data into the newly created TimescaleDB hypertable!

 ## Insert time-series data into TimescaleDB [](insert-data)
 Your Timescale database has all of the components necessary to start creating and inserting time-series data.
-In this Quick Start, we will use a built-in PostgreSQL function, `generate_series()`, to create a small set of row data with generated timestamps to mimic time-series data.
+In this Quick Start, we use a built-in PostgreSQL function, `generate_series()`, to create a small set of row data with generated timestamps that mimics time-series data.
 For more information on how `generate_series()` works and ideas for creating more complex and diverse sample datasets, watch this [YouTube playlist](https://youtube.com/playlist?list=PLsceB9ac9MHQxwkSyi5LeqonMnMW8KiBZ) and our [corresponding Blog series](https://blog.timescale.com/blog/how-to-create-lots-of-sample-time-series-data-with-postgresql-generate_series/).

 ### Procedure: Inserting time-series data into TimescaleDB

-1. Add the following new method to the bottom of the `TimescaleHelper` class.
-This code will execute a SQL statement that uses `generate_series()` to insert 1 day of sample data into the `sensor_data` hypertable.
+1. Add this new method to the bottom of the `TimescaleHelper` class.
+This code executes a SQL statement that uses `generate_series()` to insert 1 day of sample data into the `sensor_data` hypertable:
 ```csharp
         //
         // Procedure - Insert time-series data: